 If you have been following us for some time, you may remember that we have discussed how it seems that almost ALL traditional Christmas flowers and plants are toxic to household pets.
 Sad, but true!

 I can assure you that you will never find me nibbling those green and red things – I have much more discriminating taste and consider myself a true carnivore!
 However, Beau is another story and a real cat from the streets.
 He will try to eat anything!
 He has to taste-test everything new that comes into the house – and plants and flowers really attract him!

-Many pet owners are not aware of the potential hazards of their holiday decorations, until they read a story of a pet’s passing from digesting some Christmas Lilies or Paperwhites, or even worse, it happens to their pet.
+Many pet parents are not aware of the potential hazards of their holiday floral decorations, until they read a story of a pet’s passing from digesting some Christmas Lilies or Paperwhites, or even worse, it happens to their pet.

 FLOWERS TO STAY AWAY FROM